pragmint/open-practices/practices/automate-infrastructure-management.md

 ### The Importance of Documentation
 While IaC inherently documents infrastructure setups, additional documentation on the context, design decisions, and operational procedures is crucial for maintaining and scaling IaC practices effectively.

-## Introspective Questions

-### How Current Is Your Automation?
-Are you leveraging the latest tools and practices in IaC to ensure your infrastructure management is as efficient and secure as possible?
-Consider whether your current approach to automation fully meets the needs of your organization's evolving infrastructure.

-### Is Your Infrastructure Truly Immutable?
-Reflect on the degree to which your infrastructure can be recreated from scratch with minimal manual intervention.
-How does this impact your disaster recovery and scaling strategies?

-### How Integrated Is IaC in Your CI/CD Pipeline?
-Evaluate how seamlessly IaC is integrated into your continuous integration and continuous deployment (CI/CD) processes.
-Are there areas where further automation or integration could reduce bottlenecks and improve deployment times?

-### Are You Balancing Speed and Security Effectively?
-Consider the balance between the speed of deployment and security within your IaC practices.
-Are security checks and compliance measures embedded throughout your IaC pipelines, or are they an afterthought?

-### How Collaborative Is Your IaC Approach?
-Think about the level of collaboration between your development, operations, and security teams in managing and evolving your IaC strategy.
-Is there a culture of shared responsibility and knowledge sharing, or are silos hindering your progress?

 ## How to Improve

 ### [Do A Spike](/practices/do-a-spike.md)